cjcarlson/embarcadero/README.md

 - AUC calculation
 - a 95% credible interval from the posterior distribution
 - automatic Nice Plots for partials, including multiple ways to visualize posterior draws
+- spatial projection of partials ("spartials")

 It's aggressively incomplete, with more to come hopefully.
 That would ideally include:
 - parallelized prediction to Make More Faster
 - compatibility with other BART engines/possibility to select one manually
-- spatial projection of partials (this will take me a bit but is high on my priority list)
 - clever use of random effects like a year covariate for tSDMs

 __Can I help__?